srt199/Cstress/README.md

 Cstress is a tool that allows to send data through n connections simultaneously in order to test how the destination server reacts.

-###·Modes:
+##·Modes:
 1. Manual mode (-m): Once the n connections are set, the specified quantity of data is sent through every connection at once.

 2. Iterative mode (-i): Once the n connections are set, k chunks of m bytes are sent through all of them simultaneously, (one chunk after another).

-3.Realistic mode (-r): It subjects the host to a simulation of n concurrent client/server communications during the specified period of time. (includes random connections/disconnections and sending of data in an unsynchronized way between clients.
+3. Realistic mode (-r): It subjects the host to a simulation of n concurrent client/server communications during the specified period of time. (includes random connections/disconnections and sending of data in an unsynchronized way between clients.

 Note: All the modes record the number of times a connection error happened and a server availability test before the end of the program execution.

-###Customizable Parameters: [mode]
+##Customizable Parameters: [mode]

 -c: "connections": Number of concurrent connections to be made.

 -a: "answer": Expected answer from the server.

 -b: ”bytes":  Number of bytes sent on every connection[-m] or every iteration[-i][-r]

 -k: "k_chunks": Number of chunks of bytes (iterations) sent on every connection[-m][-i]

 -t: "time": Duration in seconds of the simulation[-r]

 -d: "delimiter": delimiter (marks when the client has finished sending data)

 -z: "ifile": File-path (data to be sent, e.g. a jpg image.)

 -f: “force_simultaneity": With >1000 connections, forces to send bytes through all of them truly simultaneously (thus avoiding delays between them) (It can cause SIGSEGV depending on the configuration of your OS.

-###Usage Examples:
+##Usage Examples:

 1. ./main localhost 5008 -i -c 700 -b 5000 -k 15 -a "received" -d "**---//---**"